ZhengxiangShi/IngredientParsing/README.md

 <p align="center">
     <b>Applications of our ingredient parser model for conversational systems. </b>
 </p>
 Assisting users to cook is one of these tasks that are expected to be solved by intelligent assistants, where ingredients and its corresponding attributes, such as name, unit, and quantity, should be provided to users precisely and promptly.

-To provide an engaged and successful conversational service to users for cooking tasks, we propose a new ingredient parsing model
+To provide an engaged and successful conversational service to users for cooking tasks, we propose a new ingredient parsing model.
 <p align="center">
     <img src="asset/model.png" width="650">
 </p>